Are Cold Cuts Healthy? Here's What a Dietitian Has to Say

 Nitrates and nitrites themselves do not cause cancer, but there is concern that they may produce carcinogenic compounds in the body or during processing or cooking.
 Because consumers are wary, some manufacturers now cure meats with celery powder since celery is naturally high in nitrate.
 These meats are labeled "uncured" and "celery powder" is in the ingredients list instead of "sodium nitrite."
 Largeman-Roth adds, "Also, it's interesting to note the potentially beneficial effects that have been found from eating nitrate-rich vegetables, such as beets.
 I would say the jury is still out, but it's still smart to keep your intake of processed meats moderate."

-Tips for Healthy Shopping
+Tips for Shopping for Healthy Lunches

 While there is convincing evidence that cold cuts can up your risk of heart disease, diabetes and cancer, this doesn't mean you have to nix them from your diet altogether.
 They are an easy and convenient way to get protein, iron and vitamin B12.
 So how often should you eat them?
 "I would recommend eating cold cuts no more than a couple of times a week" says Largeman-Roth.

 Here's how to healthfully incorporate cold cuts into your diet: